Polish foreign minister signs diplomatic note to Germany on WW2 reparations | Law-Order

 Polish foreign minister signs diplomatic note to Germany on WW2 reparations

-(Adds details) WARSAW, Oct 3 (Reuters) - The Polish Foreign Minister Zbigniew Rau has signed a diplomatic note to Germany concerning reparations for World War Two, he said on Monday, formalising Poland's demand for compensation.
+Polish Foreign Minister Zbigniew Rau has signed a diplomatic note to Germany concerning reparations for World War Two, he said on Monday, formalizing Poland's demand for compensation ahead of a visit by Berlin's top diplomat.

 - Country: